What to expect

 - How to deliver your video script

 Before you press record yourself or hire a video production company to come in, you need to have a plan in place.
-Plans are required, scripts are not, but sometimes a video calls for a script.
-Video scripts are usually used when you want someone looking directly into the camera and addressing something to the viewer – think of this like watching the news.
-This is in contrast to a typical interview-style video shoot where the person is responding to questions presented by someone just to the side of the camera — think 60 Minutes interviews for this style.
+Planning is required regardless — but during that process, how do you determine when a video calls for a script?
+Video scripts are usually used when you want someone looking directly into the camera and addressing the viewer — think of this like watching the news.
+This is in contrast to a typical interview-style video shoot where the person is responding to questions presented by someone just to the side of the camera — think “60 Minutes” interviews for this style.
 They both have a time and place.
 Scripted content is usually about conveying straight information, while an interview is more about sharing a perspective.
 With that in mind, here are a few instances when writing a script is in your best interest:

 Writing your script